urql-graphql/urql/docs/graphcache/custom-updates.md

 # Custom Updates

-Every time Graphcache sees a result from the API for a `subscription` or a `mutation` it will look at the response and traverse it. if it can get a key from the response.
-This key is by default derived from the `__typename` and `id`/`_id`, unless customized in your `keys` configuration, this entity will then be added to the cache this means that This means that existing entities with a found key will be updated and new ones will be written.
-While it will update all normalized entities that it finds in those results, it can't for instance tell whether a new item should be appended or removed from a list.
+Every time Graphcache sees a result from the API for a `subscription` or a `mutation` it will look at the response and traverse it.
+This process is the same as for queries but instead of starting at the Query root type, it will start searching for keyable entities, where an object's `__typename` and `id` or `_id` fields (or a custom keys config) are provided, so it can write normalized entities to the cache.

-Specifically, a normalized cache can't automatically assume that unrelated links have changed due to a mutation, since this is server-side specific logic.
+A normalized cache can't automatically assume that unrelated links have changed due to a mutation, since this is server-side specific logic.
 Instead, we may use the `updates` configuration to set up manual updates that react to mutations or subscriptions.